cliu124/Nonlinear_Systems/ReadMe.md

 The Mosek (https://www.mosek.com/) solver is required for A_growth_rate.m, C_region_of_attraction.m, D_sum_of_squares.m, E_growth_rate_time_varying.m.
 This is NOT contained here and it needs to install Mosek following the instructions in the link (https://docs.mosek.com/10.2/install/installation.html).

 Using edu email can get a free academic license of Mosek.
+The license should be placed in EXACTLY the path suggested in the license email.

+The Mosek also need to be installed by set path in MATLAB.
+Please 'add with subfolders' and select the path Mosek is installed (e.g., C:\Program File\Mosek)

+For installation of pde2path, just run the code install.m and it is fine.
+Do NOT set path in MATLAB as it will mess up the searching space of sG.m and sGjac.m